 \subsection{Label Constrained-GAP (LC-GAP)}

-LC-GAP solves a GAP instance with fixed labeling $\labelvars$, i.e. each left feature $p$ must be assigned to a predefined model $\labelvar_p$.
-LC-GAP uses a slightly different graph construction than $\graph^*$ that enforces the required labeling constraints.
-The graph construction corresponding to a GAP instance under labeling $f$ contraints is $\graph^*_\labelvars=(\nodes,\edges)$ where
+LC-GAP solves a GAP instance with fixed labelling $\labelvars$, i.e. each left feature $p$ must be assigned to a predefined model $\labelvar_p$.
+LC-GAP uses a slightly different graph construction than $\graph^*$ that enforces the required labelling constraints.
+The graph construction corresponding to a GAP instance under labelling $f$ constraints is $\graph^*_\labelvars=(\nodes,\edges)$ where

 and $\edges$, capacity function $u$ and cost function $c$ are as defined as in $\graph^*$ provided that both edge nodes exist in $\nodes$ of $\graph^*_\labelvars$, see example in Fig.~\ref{fig:MCMF_Config}(b).